22nd April 2021

 Lorelei looked at Richard, smiled and got up as well.

-Richard thought that he would be leaving with Lorelei.
+Richard thought that he would be the one, finally, to leave with Lorelei.

 Instead, she turned to him and held out her hand.
 They shook, then she went over to Monika, kissed her goodbye, and left.
 With Werner.